mathieuletyrant/git-whisper/README.md

    npm link
    ```

-3. You can now use the `git-whisper` command in your terminal.
+3. You can now use the `git-whisper` or `gw` command in your terminal.

 ## 🛠️ Tech Stack